Using the surface layer#

 'yellow']

-Passing any of these as follows as keyword arguments will set the colormap of that surface.
+Passing any of these as keyword arguments will set the colormap of that surface.
 You can also access the current colormap through the layer.colormap property which returns a tuple of the colormap name followed by the vispy colormap object.
 You can list all the available colormaps using layer.colormaps.

 It is also possible to create your own colormaps using vispy’s vispy.color.Colormap object, see it’s full documentation here.
 For more detail see the image layer guide.